List of heads of state of Uganda: Republic (1966–present)

-First Republic (1963–1971)
+First Republic (1966–1971)

-Under the 1963 constitutional amendment establishing the Republic of Uganda, the president replaced the monarch as ceremonial head of state.
-The president and vice-president were elected by the National Assembly for a five-year term from among the traditional rulers and constitutional heads of districts.

-In 1966, the powers of the president were increased, with the establishment of the executive presidency, but the same rules applied concerning the vacancy of the president.
+Under the 1966 "pigeon hole" constitution, the Sovereign State was abolished and replaced by the Republic of Uganda.
+The presidential office was transformed from a monarchical to an executive republican one.
+The president and vice-president were elected by the National Assembly.
+The powers of the president were increased, with the establishment of the executive presidency, but the same rules applied concerning the vacancy of the president.
 It also applied to the 1967 and 1995 constitutions.

-Status

 Second Republic (1971–1979)

 General (later field marshal) Idi Amin led a coup d'état that overthrew President Obote and his government and installed himself as president.

 Third Republic (1979–1985)

 Military rule (1985–1986)

 General Bazilio Olara-Okello led a coup d'état that overthrew President Obote and his government.
 Following the coup, Okello proclaimed himself president.

 Fourth Republic (1986–present)

 Under the Constitution of Uganda, the president is the executive head of state.
 The president is elected by popular vote for a five-year term.
-In the event of a vacancy, the vice president serves as acting president.
+In the event of a vacancy, the vice president serves as acting president under a dormant commission.